trevorprater/sleep-at-night/README.md

 ---

-*Due to the proprietary nature of the `TraderClient` package, it is not included in this project.
-In order to use this algo, you will need to implement two methods in a TraderClient class, `get_holdings` and `sell_all`.*
+*Due to the proprietary nature of the `trader_client` package, it is not included in this project.
+In order to use this algo, you will need to implement two methods in a `TraderClient` class, `get_holdings` and `sell_all`.*